blurrycontour/zuul-gerrit/doc/source/tenants.rst

       this option; instead it limits Zuul to zero dependencies.
 This is distinct from :attr:`<gerrit connection>.max_dependencies`.

+   .. attr:: max-changes-per-pipeline

+      The number of changes (not queue items) allowed in any individual pipeline in this tenant.
+Live changes, non-live changes used for dependencies, and changes that are part of a dependency cycle are all counted.
+If a change appears in more than one queue item, it is counted multiple times.

+      For example, if this value was set to 100, then Zuul would allow any of the following (but no more):

+      * 100 changes in individual queue items
+      * 1 queue item of 100 changes in a dependency cycle
+      * 1 queue item with 99 changes in a cyle plus one item depending on that cycle

+      This counts changes across all queues in the pipeline; it is therefore possible for a set of projects in one queue to affect others in the same tenant.

+      This value is not set by default, which means there is no limit.
+      It is generally expected that the pipeline window configuration should be sufficient to protect against excessive resource usage.
+However in some circumstances with large dependency cycles, setting this value may be useful.
+Note that the value ``0`` does not disable this option; instead it limits Zuul to zero changes.

    .. attr:: max-nodes-per-job
       :default: 5